Sri Yantra Meaning Revealed

 PRAAKAMYA: Praakamya means fulfilling the objective.
 This involves creating a strategy and a sense of conviction so strong that you feel that all that is necessary has already happened.

-Meaning of the Outer Circle of 16 Lotus Petals
+Outer Circle of 16 Lotus Petals

 The outer circle of 16 petals in the Sri Yantra symbolize the ten organs of perception (ears, skin, eyes, tongue, nose, mouth, feet, hands, arms, genitals) and the five Vedic elements (earth, fire, water, space and air).
 The final petal symbolizes the mind’s ability to integrate all of these elements.
 These elements are considered to be a form of false knowing.
 However, they are necessary at the beginning of our spiritual journey.
 Eventually they are replaced by “all knowing” through inner experience.